A vegan diet is a well known tool against autoimmune diseases because it generally lowers inflammation.

 However, it does appear that a plant-based diet is effective at managing ulcerative colitis for most chronic sufferers.

-The plant-based diet in this study included fish and even meat occasionally.
+The plant-based diet in this study we looked at above included fish and even meat occasionally.

 We can guess that a vegan diet would be even more effective, but until that’s actually studied, we have no evidence behind it.